Kubernetes and Docker: What’s the difference?

 Kubernetes is server-side software for managing containers.

-It automates all of the time-consuming tasks like creating containers and placing them on servers, configuring containers, checking container health, and managing access to resources like memory and CPU.
+Kubernetes automates all of the time-consuming tasks like creating containers and placing them on servers, configuring containers, checking container health, and controlling access to shared resources like memory and CPU.
 This puts it in a category of software called container orchestration tools.

 Kubernetes does similar things to Docker Swarm, but there are a few differences, which you’ll see in the comparison table further below.